virtualagc/virtualagc/Tools/disassemblerAGC/README.md

   * semulate.py &mdash; does as much CPU emulation as is possible at assembly time, to track changes to memory-bank selection registers.
   * registers.py &mdash; contains lists of named CPU registers and i/o channels.

-Both of the Python program accept a `--help` option that provides a description of the various other options available, some of which are also described in the text that follow:
+All of the Python programs accept a `--help` option that provides a description of the various other options available, some of which are also described in the text that follow:

     disassemblerAGC.py --help
     specifyAGC.py --help
+    pieceworkAGC.py --help

 As far as workflow.sh is concerned, it is presently invoked as